Uses of Baking Soda in Cannabis Gardening

 Besides being a popular kitchen supplement, baking soda can also be used for multiple other things around the household.
 It helps suppress a foul fridge odor; it can be used as a kitchen cleaner and a whitening agent for laundry.
 You can remove carpet stains with it, and you can even use it as a teeth whitener or as a mouthwash.

-Below, let's skim through the various uses of baking soda in your cannabis garden.
+Let’s skim through the various uses of baking soda in your cannabis garden and why some growers use it as a natural protection for plants.

 How to Use Baking Soda for Fungal Plant Diseases?